vjoel/tuplex/README.md

 What is it for?
 ---

 1. Assign keys to tuples (immutable value types) that do not have unique ids (primary keys).
+The keys are not-quite-unique.
 This can be used to store a tuplespace in a key-value store.

 2. Keys for similar tuples should be similar, to keep them close in storage, reducing cache misses and page faults.